 Immigration and California families

 California is home to many families with different immigration statuses.
-Many US citizens live with family members who
+Many US citizens live with family members in “mixed-status” families who

 • have a green card or a visa but aren’t US citizens, or